 In September, over 200 disabled activists march 144 miles from the Liberty Bell in Philadelphia to Capitol Hill in Washington, DC to demand passage of the Medicaid Community-based Attendants Services and Supports Act (MICASSA) and "no more stolen lives."

 Two thousand people participate in the nation's first annual Disability Pride Parade in Chicago, IL.

 The first West Virginia Youth Disability Caucus, a leadership forum for youth with disabilities, is held in Charleston, WV.

 Governor Manchin signed into law a bill establishing the third week of October as Disability History Week in West Virginia and requiring instruction in public schools the first such law in the United States.

-Visit the Disability History Week timelines section of the Web site for more moments in time.
+Visit the Disability History Week timelines section of their Web site for more moments in time.